 Swine Exhibitors Information

 All market swine will be required to have official animal ID.
 Official animal ID requirements can be met by purchasing a pig with official ID from a breeder or by purchasing an 840 tag.
 840 tags can be sourced from different suppliers; however, you will need a PREMISE ID number to order 840 tags.
 When purchasing official animal ID, you must have the premises identification number (PIN) where the animals are housed.
 To register your premises (farm or home address of where the pigs are housed) or to request your existing PIN, you can call MDARD at 888-565-8626.
 MDARD does not directly supply identification tags.
-The fair office DOES NOT have tags to give this year so please plan accordingly.
+The fair office DOES NOT have tags.

 Market classes: Limit to ONE hog per exhibitor.
 Exhibitors chosen for the carcass class may register the carcass and 1 live animal.